rndazurescript/fun-with-ckad/Readme.md

 k config set-context --current --namespace kube-system
 ```

-To specify quotas for a namespace:
+To specify quotas for a namespace and use scopeSelector to target specific resources.

 ```yaml
 apiVersion: v1